 Community Team: Project Roles

-This page serves as a guide for project-based roles on CC's Community Team.
+This page serves as a guide for project-based roles on Creative Commons' Community Team.

 Project roles are intended for folks interested in contributing to a specific project or codebase.
 You may have roles on multiple projects, but they will have to be granted separately.